 - Testing Services will contact the student by email to set-up an appointment.

 - The student must respond to the email for an appointment.
 Phone calls are not acceptable.
 It is important that Testing Services and the student have a record of the arrangement for clear communication.

 - Prior to the exam date, students must familiarize themselves with the Testing Services website, and policies regarding acceptable identification, prohibited items, parking, and the location of Testing Services within the Student Services Center, room 315.
 If the student does not present acceptable identification, admission will be denied.

-- Faculty will receive notifications, from the DRC, regarding students who are registered with the DRC and should receive accommodations and the type.
+- Faculty will receive notifications, from the DRC, regarding students who are registered with the DRC and their approved accommodation(s).
 Testing Services has access to this information.

 - A professor decides the best way to accommodate a student whether that be in their classroom, within their department, using remote proctoring, within the Testing Services computer lab, or other area.

 - If the professor determines that Testing Services should manage the test administration, the professor must create an account with the online scheduler called RegisterBlast.